-We recommend using the BA 61 rechargeable battery instead of the i B 61 battery compartment.
+We recommend using the BA 61 rechargeable battery instead of the We recommend using the DA of recital goals.
+2 2222,

+B 61 battery compartment.
 You can find more information about this subject under "Rechargeable batteries and battery compartments".

 Before using the battery compartment, you must insert the batteries as shown in the figure.